<!-- CODEX:PROJECT-REFERENCE-LOADING:START -->Codex compatibility note:

 $learntext No AI mistakes identified in this session— if genuinely none found

 Be honest and self-critical.
-Surface-level symptom fixes ("always check file X") that only apply to this codebase are NOT lessons — they are noise.
-The purpose is root-cause prevention that compounds across sessions.
+Surface-level symptom fixes ("always check file X") applying only to this codebase are NOT lessons — they are noise.
+Purpose: root-cause prevention compounding across sessions.

 Next Steps